Camble/Safe-Power-Monitor/README.md

 - RPi.GPIO
 - Retropie 3.7
 - omxplayer
-- Must be run as a sudoer user
+- Must be run as a sudoer user (the default Pi user is a sudoer)

 More detail can be found on this thread: